The bispectrum as a source of phase-sensitive invariants for Fourier descriptors: a group-theoretic approach: Theoretical results

 \begin{theorem}[Iwahori-Sugiura] To each algebra homomorphism $\omega: \Theta_{H}(G) \rightarrow \field{C}$ that preserves conjugation, there corresponds a unique coset $Hg$ in the quotient space $G\backslash H$ such that for all $f \in \Theta_{H}(G)$,

 \end{theorem}

-We describe an equivalent formulation of the Iwahori-Sugiura theorem that is analogous to Theorem~\ref{thm:3p2p2}.
-Several preliminary results are required for the new formulation, with some of the longer proofs being relegated to the appendices.
+We describe an equivalent formulation of the Iwahori-Sugiura theorem that is advantageous for our work.
+Several preliminary results are required for the new formulation, with some of the longer proofs being relegated to the companion report \cite{kakaralaarxiv}.

 \begin{lemma} Any function $f\in\Theta_{H}(G)$ can be expressed as a unique finite linear combination of the left $H$-invariant matrix coefficients of a given selection. \end{lemma}